 This means that when you delete your cookies with Delete Browsing History, Flash Player will automatically clear your Flash cookies as well; provided of course you are using these versions of the software.

-Microsoft has created a Test Drive demo page that you can use to test this out using your IE (UPDATE 30 Aug, 2018: The demo page is no longer available with Microsoft).
+Microsoft has created a Test Drive demo page that you can use to test this out using your IE.